u1i/slides/README.md

-# Slide decks for events that I am speaking at
+# Slide decks for my presentations at various events